Dominican Republic: Foreign relations

-The Dominican Republic has a Free Trade Agreement with the United States, Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua via the Dominican Republic-Central America Free Trade Agreement.
-And an Economic Partnership Agreement with the European Union and the Caribbean Community via the Caribbean Forum.
+The Dominican Republic has a free trade agreement with the United States, Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua via the Dominican Republic-Central America Free Trade Agreement and an economic partnership agreement with the European Union and the Caribbean Community via the Caribbean Forum.

+Dominican Republic is the 97th most peaceful country in the world, according to the 2024 Global Peace Index.

 Military

 The Armed Forces of the Dominican Republic are the military forces of the Dominican Republic.
-They consists of approximately 56,000 active duty personnel.
+They consist of approximately 56,000 active duty personnel.
 The President of the Dominican Republic is the commander in chief of the Armed Forces of the Dominican Republic and the Ministry of Defense is the chief managing body of the armed forces.

 The Army, with 28,750 active duty personnel, consists of six infantry brigades, an air cavalry squadron and a combat service support brigade.
-The Air Force operates two main bases, one in southern region near Santo Domingo and one in the northern region of the country, the air force operates approximately 75 aircraft including helicopters.
+The Air Force operates two main bases, one in the southern region near Santo Domingo and one in the northern region of the country, the air force operates approximately 75 aircraft including helicopters.
 The Navy operates two major naval bases, one in Santo Domingo and one in Las Calderas on the southwestern coast.

 The armed forces have organized a Specialized Airport Security Corps (CESA) and a Specialized Port Security Corps (CESEP) to meet international security needs in these areas.
 The secretary of the armed forces has also announced plans to form a specialized border corps (CESEF).
 The armed forces provide 75% of personnel to the National Investigations Directorate (DNI) and the Counter-Drug Directorate (DNCD).

 In 2018, Dominican Republic signed the UN treaty on the Prohibition of Nuclear Weapons.

-Administrative divisions

-The Dominican Republic is divided into 31 provinces.
-Santo Domingo, the capital, is designated Distrito Nacional (National District).
-The provinces are divided into municipalities (municipios; singular municipio).
-They are the second-level political and administrative subdivisions of the country.
-The president appoints the governors of the 31 provinces.
-Mayors and municipal councils administer the 124 municipal districts and the National District (Santo Domingo).
-They are elected at the same time as congressional representatives.

-The provinces are the first–level administrative subdivisions of the country.
-The headquarters of the central government's regional offices are normally found in the capital cities of provinces.
-The president appoints an administrative governor (Gobernador Civil) for each province but not for the Distrito Nacional (Title IX of the constitution).

-The Distrito Nacional was created in 1936.
-Prior to this, the Distrito National was the old Santo Domingo Province, in existence since the country's independence in 1844.
-It is not to be confused with the new Santo Domingo Province split off from it in 2001.
-While it is similar to a province in many ways, the Distrito Nacional differs in its lack of an administrative governor and consisting only of one municipality, Santo Domingo, the city council (ayuntamiento) and mayor (síndico) which are in charge of its administration.